mah0x211/lua-postgres/doc/connection.md

 - `qry:string`: the SQL query.
 - `params:table`: the parameters.
-- `msec:number`: the maximum time to wait for the query to complete, in milliseconds.
+- `sec:number`: the maximum time to wait for the query to complete in seconds.

 **Returns**